The Story of Laozi

 “Heaven is a pure being high above,” his teacher replied.

-“What dose it mean to be a pure being?”
+“What does it mean to be a pure being?”

 “A pure being is the firmament.”